 In the same way the Stones manifested the musical melting pot Gram was so passionate about, other acts like Delaney & Bonnie and former Byrd Gene Clark also carved out their own lanes by submersing themselves in a multitude of American genres.
 This proved that Gram’s philosophy was far from singular, even in his time, but it wasn’t until the next generation of songwriters that his mindset would once again be tackled head on through a country-based approach.

 Many alternative country acts had little to do with Gram’s exact sound and aesthetic.
-Where Gram became a major point of inspiration, is in the ambitious fusing of country with other prevailing trends and in the realm of his weary, lonesome lyric writing.
+Where Gram became a major point of inspiration, is in the ambitious fusing of country with other prevailing trends, and especially by way of his weary, lonesome lyric writing.
 Perhaps the first group to truly dawn the alt-country label, upon their arrival, Uncle Tupelo introduced a completely new brand of genre-blending madness.
-Their debut album No Depression presented country ballads played with the fury of hardcore.
-They took this practice even further on future records, March 16-20, 1992 and Anodyne, fully embracing the depressed stories and down-trodden essence of country music, even as their sound resembled it less and less.
+Their debut album No Depression presented country ballads played with the fury of hardcore while representing the moral attitudes and values of the Midwestern United States.
+They took this practice even further on future records, March 16-20, 1992 and Anodyne, fully embraced the heart-wrenching stories and down-trodden essence of traditional country music, even as their sound resembled it less and less.

 The offspring of Uncle Tupelo, Son Volt and Wilco (each founded by one of Tupelo’s leaders, Jay Farrar and Jeff Tweedy) became highly influential bands of their own.
-In the same way Gram had coalesced country and rock with The International Submarine Band and The Flying Burrito Brothers, Tupelo, Son Volt and Wilco welcomed edgy country stylings into their music with open arms.
-Their mature and baroque sounds would evolve past progressive country and into new branches of indie rock, but deep in its roots, it remained in touch with Gram’s cosmic american vision.
-Now, it was updated for a new time and a new audience.
+In the same way Gram had coalesced country and rock with The International Submarine Band and The Flying Burrito Brothers, Tupelo, Wilco and Son Volt welcomed edgy country stylings into their music with open arms.
+Wilco’s mature and baroque sound would evolve past progressive country and into new branches of indie rock, but deep in its roots, it remained in touch with Gram’s Cosmic American vision.
+They simply updated it for a new time and a new audience within a different genre.

 Gram’s songwriting and evocative vocal style proved to be just as, if not more, influential to future generations as his genre-melding music.
 Among Gram’s most recognizable descendants were Lucinda Williams and Sheryl Crow, both of whom established footing in the worlds of rock and singer-songwriter music for their provocative and abrasive touch.
 Through them, the honesty of Gram’s music continued to survive and flourish in the hands of the masses.
 Williams, who has explicitly cited GP among her biggest influences, especially channeled the tormented worldview that made Gram’s music so haunting yet spiritually profound.